bottlerocket-os/bottlerocket/BUILDING.md

 #### Operating System Packages

 The Rust tooling requires certain operating system packages to be installed in order to complete builds.
-Error messages from the Rust tooling do not clearly identify the issues.

 Ensure the following OS packages are installed: